 Here are some of the main ways you can use edge in your business:

 • Improve the bottom line.
-A big upfront saving in adopting edge solutions will be the lowered costs of data centre spend.
+A big upfront saving in adopting edge solutions will be the lowered costs of data center spend.
 It will reduce the space you need to host your data and save you on needing to design and construct dedicated storage rooms.
 This also means a reduction of the power used in maintaining these which means a cost-saving to both the business and country in terms of dollar value but also carbon footprint.

 • Enhance security.
 Transitioning from the traditional cloud to the edge offers some important advantages in better data security.
 The solution distributes the processing, storage and applications across a wide network of linked centres and devices which means a single disruption is unlikely to take down the network.
 Compared to the inherently centralised cloud, it also means that Australian leaders on the edge are able to deliver a higher standard of always-on availability in their services.

 • Boost efficiencies through greater connectedness.
 Edge computing is about greater connection and networking which means easier collaboration.
 The edge also allows vendor consolidation with its solutions.
 Leaders will be able to go to a single source for their support and simplify the process in integrating the service into their existing systems boosting efficiency.